HuQiaCHN/HIS-GCN/README.md

 ## Datasets

 We use six datasets, namely, Citeseer, Pubmed, PPI (large version), Reddit, OGBN-arxiv and OGBN-products, for evaluating HIS-GCN on node classification tasks.
 The datasets are available in [GraphSAINT](https://github.com/GraphSAINT/GraphSAINT) and [FastGCN](https://github.com/matenure/FastGCN).
-The datasets we use has the same structure as GraphSAINT.
-PPI (large version) have been included as test cases.
+The datasets we use have the same structure as GraphSAINT.
+PPI (large version) has been included as test cases.

-The datasets for other experiments, such as Ollivier-Ricci curvature calculation and core-periphery partition, can be found in [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/)
+The datasets for other experiments, such as Ollivier-Ricci curvature calculation and core-periphery partition, can be found in [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/).

+All data is the original version, and the code includes modules for converting undirected graphs and removing duplicate edges and loops.

-## Run Training
+## Training

 The hyperparameters needed in training can be set via the configuration file: `./train_config/<name>.yml`.
 Use the hyperparameters suggested in the paper for training.